This blog may contain affiliate links. Read our disclosure policy for more info.

 I myself have been lucky enough to visit twice, hiking both the Torres del Paine W Trek and the big O Circuit.
 Of course, you don’t have to be an experienced hiker to enjoy the park and the most famous hike is the Las Torres Viewpoint which can be completed in one day.

 Regardless of what hike you choose to do, Torres del Paine National Park is one of the best places to visit in Chile and something you just need to see for yourself!

 2. Whitewater rafting in Futaleufu

 Futaleufu is another beautiful place to visit in Chile and is located in the northern part of Chile’s Patagonia.
-However, the main difference between the south and the north of Patagonia is the dry desert environment disappears and lush green forests and stunning rivers take its place.
+However, the main difference between the south and the north of Patagonia is the dry desert environment disappears and lush green forests and stunning rivers take their place.

 The rivers are famous for their blue and green colors created by melting glacier ice.
 But, another reason Futaleufu is so famous is that it’s rated the 3rd best place in the world to go whitewater rafting!